healthcare sector

 The processing of mentioned forms of data is allowed under certain conditions only, which are:

-1. The explicit consent to process the data is received from the data subject.
+1. The explicit consent to process the data is received from the data subject by healthcare providers.

 2. “Processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services […].”